ishtms/learn-nodejs-hard-way/chapters/ch05-velocy-our-backend-framework.md

 - Supports indexing of key fields to speed up data retrieval.
 - Has basic indexing mechanisms to optimize query performance.

+> This won't be our target for the initial chapters, but we'll get there as we approach the end of the book.

 #### CRUD Operations:

 - Performs Create, Read, Update, and Delete operations for managing data.